Ikilzig/tic-tac-toe/README.md

 ### Step 4 - CSS and visuals - make it look nice

 Now that the prototype works, I've started polishing the visual approach.
 There are several things to consider here.
-The main one was to chose a theme, which I already: the first Monkey Island video play.
+The main one was to choose a theme, which I already have: the first Monkey Island video play.
 Thus, the next things to complete are:

 - ~~Find the two main characters and the game logo and edit the images to fit the page~~
 - ~~Layout a nice board and different chips for each player~~
-- Make them look good and armonious
+- ~~Make them look good and harmonious~~
-- Edit all the other standing elements to give a better game immersion
+- ~~Edit all the other standing elements to give a better game immersion~~
-- Change font style
+- ~~Change font style~~

 #### JS

-- Convert all the alerts to on screen messages.
+- Convert all the alerts to on-screen messages.
 Use a tag and textContent
-- Add a reset button (and maybe another one to reload the page?)
+- ~~Add a reset button~~

 ### Step 5 - Add extra functionalities - Make it better

-- Add audio efects on each play (one for swords and one for bombs)
+- Add audio effects on each play (one for swords and one for bombs)
 - Add interaction between the players -classic Monkey Island insults).
 The arrays are on the js already
 - Add an initial screen
 - Add more game characters and allow player selection